Security Deposits

 After receiving this notice, the landlord has five business days to:

-- Return the deposit balance and prepaid rent, and
+Return the deposit balance and prepaid rent.

-- Provide the required itemized explanation of deductions
+Provide the required itemized explanation of deductions.

 What If the Landlord Still Does Not Comply?